Qowaiv/Qowaiv/README.md

 iban.ToString("F"); // NL20 INGB 0001 2345 67
 ```

+An overview with all supported countries and patterns can be found [here](IBAN.md).

 ### Money
 Represents the amount and the currency.
 Technically this is not SVO.
 However it
 acts identically as a SVO.